mmccthomas/Pythonista_games/README.md

 Due to the limited debugging in Pythonista, I frequently used a non-preferred way to use list comprehensions e.g. [print(x) for x in iterable]
 This is to allow stepping over an iteration loop during debug.
-Hint: a conditional breakpoint mode would be nice!
+Hint: a conditional breakpoint mode would be nice, or ability to set breakpoint in called module.

 Games are: